ryanhuesman/Battleship-Rock/README.md

     <iframe width="432" height="243" src="https://www.youtube.com/embed/P_XpfvxEJP8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h3> Battleship Rock is a brilliant outcrop that lies slightly North geographically of Natural Bridge.
-  This rock is heavily trafficked and sits on a 4.2 mile long trail that hikers can visit.
-  The view that you get from the rock is astonishing, which is why hikers come from all over the world to visit.
-  It's worth it to take a tour sometime</h3>
+<h3> This is a 3D animation of Battleship Rock.
+The area seen is the tip of the rock with the surrounding area within a 500 foot radius. </h3>

+<h2> Images of the outcrop: </h2>